openedx/open-edx-proposals/oeps/oep-0051-bp-conventional-commits.rst

 Breaking changes include an exclamation point as part of the type::

-    feat!: removed the ability to author courses
+    feat!: remove the ability to author courses

 Ideally, a single commit won't mix these types together.
 If a commit does, use the most important type in the commit message.
 The priority order for the types is generally: revert, feat, fix, perf, docs, test, build, refactor, style, chore, exp.